SkyDNA/SoupFFA-McpeBooster/ReadME.md

 <br>

-This has now a MultiLang System with English and German, more cooming soon. change this easily in the config.yml
+This has now a MultiLang System with English, German Arabic and French, more comming soon. change this easily in the config.yml

 <br>